chrplr/PCBS/docs/intro-to-programming-syllabus.rst

 Skills
 ------

-* be able to launch ipython and test python code interactively.
+* be able to launch ipython and jupyter notebook and to test python code interactively.

 Programming